Band of Brothers Mental Health Podcast

 The Band of Brothers Mental Health Podcast is produced, written, and edited by Transman In Search of Media Atl, GA.
 Sound design and music production also created by Trans Man In Search of Media.

-Support trans media, by becoming a paid subscriber or listener, info is on the website.
+Support the Band of Brothers podcast, by becoming a paid subscriber or listener, info is on the website.

 Disclaimer